mmbman/Katagiri/jewel-mirror-awareness.md

 Through the practice of no arrogance; egolessness; forgetting the self.
 At that time everything will come up to you.

-In other words you should deal with you rpen, and water, and vegetable with wholeheartedness.
+In other words you should deal with your pen, and water, and vegetable with wholeheartedness.

 And then vegetable will come to you.
 But you cannot make it happen.
 Vegetable has its own fresh and vivid energies.
 So it can help your life.
 And the arrival within the relative means you can move toward the vegetable; and then the vegetable will come to you.